JacobDev1/xl-converter/README.md

 **Max Compression** option prolongs the conversion but grants encoders more time to shrink the images.

 You can also use it to **optimize your PNGs**, so they'd take up less space.
-To do this leave only the PNG checked.
+To do this leave only PNG checked.

 ### JPEG XL